2.8. Anticoagulants and protamine

 - age ≥65 years associated with one of the following: diabetes mellitus, coronary artery disease or hypertension

-Further supporting information for prescribers can be found in the Prescribing Resources section of this website
+Further advice can be accessed via the NHSGGC Atrial Fibrillation guideline and the Prescribing Resources section of this website

 Treatment of deep vein thrombosis (DVT) and pulmonary embolism (PE), and prevention of recurrent DVT and PE